SURFsara-e-infra/curl_tests/README.md

 4. After a while run result.py and monitor the throughputs.
 If the result does not change significantly anymore, then proceed with 5
 5. Run test_abort.sh to stop the test.
+6. Run result.py to get the final results.